Paleofauna of the Eocene Okanagan Highlands: Sternorrhyncha

+Unidentified

 Hymenopterans

 Archibald, Mathewes, & Aase (2023) reported a Titanomyrma species ant queen from Allenby Formation, and noted the range extension for Formiciinae into the highlands, as the subfamily was previously considered a strictly thermophilic ant group.
 Due to complications arising from preservational distortion during diagenesis, they were unable to determine the correct size of the queen in life.
 If the distortion was lateral, then compression to bilateral symmetry yielded an adult length of approximately 3.3 cm, placing it the same range as Formicium berryi and F. brodiei, known only from wings, and suggested as possible males.
 Conversely stretching the fossil to bilateral symmetry results in a larger 5 cm length estimate, placing it as comparable to queens of T. lubei and T. simillima.